 Consent for Release to Third Parties Generally Required

-The college will not disclose or release to a third party personally identifiable information from education records without the prior written consent of the subject student except as authorized by law.
+The College will not disclose or release to a third party personally identifiable information from education records without the prior written consent of the subject student except as authorized by law.

 To be valid, a written consent for the disclosure of education records must: 1) specify the records to be disclosed; 2) state the purpose of the disclosure; 3) identify the party or class of parties to whom the disclosure may be made; and 4) be signed and dated by the student.
 If the disclosure is to an insurer or its representative, the release must also include an expiration date no later than one year from the original authorization, or two years for a life insurance application.
-If the student requests, the school shall provide him or her with a copy of the records released pursuant to the consent.
-A consent to release education records is available in the Student Services Office.
+If the student requests, the school shall provide them with a copy of the records released pursuant to the consent.
+A consent to release education records is available in the Student Affairs Office.

 Release Without Consent

-As required or permitted by law, the college will release personally identifiable information in an education record without consent as follows:
+As required or permitted by law, the College will release personally identifiable information in an education record without consent as follows:

-- to college school officials who have been determined to have a legitimate educational interest in the records; Note: Southeast Technical has defined school official as: a person employed by the college in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a trustee of Minnesota State Colleges and Universities; or a student serving on an official committee, or assisting another school official in performing his or her tasks.
+- to college school officials who have been determined to have a legitimate educational interest in the records; Note: Southeast has defined school official as: a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a trustee of Minnesota State Colleges and Universities; or a student serving on an official committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate education interest if the official needs to review an education record in order to fulfill his or her official responsibilities.

-- to federal, state, or local officials or agencies authorized by law, including, but not limited to authorized representative of: the Comptroller General of the United States; the Attorney General of the United States; the Secretary of the United States Department of Education; or state and local educational authorities;
+- to federal, state, or local officials or agencies authorized by law, including, but not limited to authorized representative of: The Comptroller General of the United States; the Attorney General of the United States; the Secretary of the United States Department of Education; or state and local educational authorities;

 - in connection with a student’s application for, or receipt of, financial aid;